Model clause: Arbitration

 The governing law of the contract shall be the substantive law of New Zealand. [or choose another country]”

-Note: parties to an existing dispute that have not incorporated this NZDRC Model Clause into a prior agreement may agree to refer that dispute to arbitration under the Arbitration Act by signing one of the Arbitration Agreements available on the Arbitration Guides and Resources page.
+Parties to an existing dispute that have not incorporated an NZDRC Model Arbitration Clause into a prior agreement may still agree to refer that dispute to arbitration under the NZDRC Arbitration Rules or as an ad hoc arbitration under the Arbitration Act 1996 by signing an agreement to refer their dispute to arbitration.